High-Speed Rail Tunnel Pressure Wave Calculator

 Runs last 75 seconds.
 Traffic intensifies every 20 seconds with quicker approaches and tighter comfort windows.
 Your best score is saved on this device.

-The mini-game is separate from the calculator result, but it uses the same core logic: higher speed, higher blockage, and blunter noses tend to push Δp upward, while longer tunnels attenuate the outgoing wave.
+The mini-game is separate from the calculator result, but it uses the same rail-tunnel logic: higher speed, higher blockage, and blunter noses tend to push Δp upward, while longer tunnels attenuate the outgoing wave.

 Embed this calculator

-Copy and paste the HTML below to add the High-Speed Rail Tunnel Pressure Wave Calculator | Estimate Tunnel Entry Pressure and Ear Discomfort Risk to your website.
+Copy and paste the HTML below to add the High-Speed Rail Tunnel Pressure Wave Calculator | Estimate Entry Δp and Micro-Pressure Wave Risk to your website.